drclcomputers/Prompt-Calculus/README.md

 Factorial number.

-Type "ver" for version info, "help" for more help or faq for questions and answers.
+Type "ver" for version info, "help" for more help or "faq" for questions and answers.

-Open-source code if you would like to modify it. :)
+This code is open-source for free use.

+Installation:

 On Windows, download and run 'prompt_calculus.exe'.